Wireless Charger Circuits – A Comprehensive Guide

 Fig 3: A copper coil

 It isn’t easy to wind a perfect spiral without the right start.
 Therefore, you can choose to cut a small section of cardboard 1 cm in diameter and glue it over a flat surface.
-Apply glue on the area close to the circle (holds the windings in position).
+Apply glue on the area close to the circle (hold the windings in position).
 Afterward, wind the 1 mm thick wire around the circle until you get 30 turns.
 Make two identical coils.

 Make a Measure